edwinm/mClass/README.md

 Possible features to add in the future: augmentation, interfaces and ES5 object methods support.

-NewClass is written by Edwin Martin and is licensed with the MIT license.
+MClass is written by Edwin Martin and is licensed with the MIT license.